Surrealist Manifesto: Breton's later manifestos

 In 1929, Breton sent letters to surrealists asking them to evaluate their "degree of moral competence"; later that year, he published the Second manifeste du surréalisme.
-The manifesto expelled surrealists hesitant to commit to collective action, including Baron, Robert Desno, Boiffard, Michel Leiris, Raymond Queneau, Jacques Prévert and André Masson.
+The manifesto expelled surrealists hesitant to commit to collective action, including Baron, Robert Desnos, Boiffard, Michel Leiris, Raymond Queneau, Jacques Prévert and André Masson.
 A printed insert was published with the manifesto that was signed by the surrealists who supported Breton and agreed to participate in Surrealism at the Service of the Revolution.
 This group of surrealists included Maxime Alexander, Louis Aragon, Joe Bousquet, Luis Buñuel, René Char, René Crevel, Salvador Dalí, Paul Eluard, Max Ernst, Marcel Fourrier, Camille Goemans, Paul Nougé, Benjamin Péret, Francis Ponge, Marko Ristić, Georges Sadoul, Yves Tanguy, André Thirion, Tristan Tzara and Albert Valentin.
 Along with Ristić, the Belgrade surrealists grouped around Nadrealista Danas i Ovde were aligned with Breton.

 A group of those expelled by Breton founded the magazine Documents.
 It was edited by Georges Bataille, whose philosophy of anti-idealist materialism encouraged surrealism focused on human base instincts.

 Breton did not write a third manifesto, or at least publish it, though he did publish a “Prolegomena to a Third Manifesto or Not” (1942), a reflection or a commentary on the potential for a third manifesto, exploring how the Surrealist movement might adapt to changing times.